-- 1. Be academically prepared to obtain an entry-level or a midlevel position in the travel industry. - 2.
-Demonstrate the skills and knowledge necessary to take and pass national travel industry certification exams for career advancement in the travel industry. - 3.
-Apply critical thinking to research, evaluate, analyze and synthesize travel-related information. - 4.
-Demonstrate excellent communication skills (oral and/or written) as well as excellent soft-skills in a sales and business environment. - 5.
-Demonstrate knowledge of travel industry technology and apply the technological skills necessary to succeed in the travel industry.
+- Applying critical thinking to research, evaluate, analyze, and synthesize travel-related information. - Demonstrating excellent communication skills as well as soft skills in a sales and business environment. - Demonstrating knowledge of current technologies and applying technological skills necessary to succeed in the travel industry.